mcttn22/school-project/docs/README.md

   - Gradient descent:
     - Update the hidden/output weight arrays and bias, by subtracting the rate of change of Cost with respect to Weight, multiplied with a learning rate
     - This repetitive process will continue to reduce the cost to a minimum, if the learning rate is set to an appropriate value

-# Use 'make all' to generate project theory PDFs